NVIDIA/cloud-native-docs/gpu-operator/archive/22.9.1/install-gpu-operator.rst

 .. note::

    The GPU Operator with NVIDIA vGPUs requires additional steps to build a private driver image prior to install.
-   Refer to the document :ref:`install-gpu-operator-vgpu` for detailed instructions on the workflow and required values of the variables used in this command.
+   Refer to the document :ref:`install-gpu-operator-22.9.1-vgpu` for detailed instructions on the workflow and required values of the variables used in this command.

 The command below will install the GPU Operator with its default configuration for vGPU: